Daklinza Side Effects

 Applies to daclatasvir: oral tablet

-In addition to its needed effects, some unwanted effects may be caused by daclatasvir (the active ingredient contained in Daklinza).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, daclatasvir (the active ingredient contained in Daklinza) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking daclatasvir:Incidence not known:
+Check with your doctor immediately if any of the following side effects occur while taking daclatasvir:Incidence not known

 - Chest pain or discomfort